Tailed Radio Galaxies from the TIFR GMRT Sky Survey: Results

 \section{Results}

+Different information about the objects reported in this paper is given in Table \ref{tab:WAT} and Table \ref{tab:NAT}.
+In the first two columns, the catalogue number and identification names are given.
+Columns (3) and (4) contain the J2000 coordinates of the optical/IR counterpart.
+The radio counterpart separation is presented in column (5).
+When the optical counterpart is not found, the approximate position using the morphology of the radio source is provided.
+The reliability of counterpart ($\rho$) is presented in columns (6).
+In columns (7) and (8), the total flux density in Jy at $150$ MHz ($F_{150}$) and $1400$ MHz ($F_{1400}$) obtained from the TGSS and NVSS surveys is provided.
+Columns (9) and (10) contain the spectral index and redshift of the sources respectively.
+In column (11), we provide the luminosity in 150 MHz.
+Column (12) contains the names of earlier radio surveys where the source is presented without identification of them as tailed radio galaxies.

-We report the discovery of 189 WAT and 79 NAT sources from the TGSS ADR1 at 150 MHz.
-We remove sources reported in \citet{Pro16} and other catalogues from our list.
-We present the spatial distribution of the newly identified WAT and NAT sources in Figure 1.
-As expected, the sources show random distribution.
+We report the discovery of 203 WAT and 61 NAT sources from the TGSS ADR 1 at 150 MHz.
+We remove sources reported in \citet{Pr11} and other catalogues from our list \citep{De14, Mi19, Yu19}. \citet{De14} have identified 45 bent-tailed (BT) radio galaxies in Australia Telescope Large Area Survey (ATLAS) at 1.4 GHz, which is supplemented with the 1.4 GHz Very Large Array images. \citet{Pr11} identified 199 WATs or NATs radio galaxies by using an automated morphological classification scheme. \citet{Mi19} presented a catalogue of 47 wide-angle tailed radio galaxies (WATs).
+All candidates were selected by combining observations of the NVSS survey, FIRST survey, and SDSS survey.
+We present the spatial distribution of the newly identified WAT and NAT sources in Figure \ref{fig:source-distribution}.
+As expected, the sources show a random distribution.
 Many of these newly identified sources are catalogued as two separate sources in the NVSS catalogue \citep{Con98}.
-The number of sources is higher in the northern region compared to the southern region because the survey is limited up to a declination of --55 degree and the local RMS in the southern hemisphere is higher compared to that of the northern hemisphere due to high declination effects.
+The number of sources is higher in the northern region compared to the southern region because the survey is limited up to a declination of --55 degrees and the local RMS in the southern hemisphere is higher compared to that of the northern hemisphere due to high declination effects.

-We present high-sensitivity 150 MHz GMRT images of 12 selected WAT and NAT radio galaxies (Figure 2 and 3) identified from the TGSS as examples of WAT and NAT sources discovered under the present project.
-DSS optical images are overlayed with corresponding TGSS images.
-In all figures, contour levels are in a geometric progression of $\sqrt2$ and the level multiplication factor is three times the RMS noise of the respective image fields.
+We present high-sensitivity 150 MHz GMRT images of ideal selected WAT and NAT radio galaxies Figure \ref{fig:ideal-WAT-NAT} identified from the TGSS as examples of WAT and NAT sources discovered under the present project.
+We present the radio image of tailed radio sources with different contours from TGSS ADR 1, NVSS, and FIRST.
+PanSTARRS r-band optical images are overlayed with TGSS, NVSS, and FIRST images.
+In all figures, contour levels are at 3$\sigma \times$[-1, 1, 1.4, 2.0, 2.8, 5.6, 11.2, 22.4], $\sigma$ for the TGSS, FIRST, and NVSS are 3.5, 0.15, and 0.45 mJy beam$^{-1}$, respectively.
+Overlayed images of all the tailed radio sources are available as supplementary material in the online version of the article.